Happy Boxing Day, Nerds! And for everyone in the U.S., hey suckers! Sorry, you all had to go back to work today while we get a second stat holiday!

 I had this resolution last year and I broke it a couple times over.
 And what was even the point of breaking it?
 It’s not like I got a good reading experience out of the deal.

 So, once again I am committing myself to not reading anything by James Patterson.
-Yes, they are fast books and quickly kicks up my reading goal.
-Yes, I’ve been reading the Women’s Murder Club series for years so I’m still invested.
+Yes, his shit are fast fast that quickly kick up my reading goal.
+And yes, I’ve been reading the Women’s Murder Club series for almost two decades, so I’m still invested even if it’s terrible.

 But also, his books give me mild rage and intense fits of eye-rolling that risks straining an optic muscle.
 So is it really worth it?